 For the career-minded, Phoenix provides some excellent employment prospects.
-The city’s flourishing economy means than newcomers with background and experience in a range of fields, such as healthcare, manufacturing, technology and education won’t struggle to find work in Phoenix or the wider Valley of the Sun area.
+The city’s flourishing economy means than newcomers with backgrounds and experience in a range of fields, such as healthcare, manufacturing, technology and education won’t struggle to find work in Phoenix or the wider Valley of the Sun area.

 In terms of lifestyle offerings, Phoenix has plenty to keep its residents occupied during their leisure time.
 The city boasts an impressive range of art galleries and museums, many of which showcase the Native American, Latin and Wild West influences that shape Phoenix’s cultural make up.
-The gorgeous weather naturally lends itself to outdoor pursuits, and the city has hundreds of hiking and biking trails to explore, not to mention major nearby out-of-town attractions such as the Grand Canyon or Las Vegas.

 One significant downside for prospective residents moving from cities such as San Francisco, New York, Boston or Chicago is likely to be the limited nature of Phoenix’s public transport network.
 While some areas and suburbs are themselves fairly walkable, on the whole having a car is going to make life infinitely easier for new residents.